About Us

 LOCATION AND DIRECTIONS

 The Buddha and the monastery are located at Ngong Ping on Lantau Island, Hong Kong.
 To get there, take bus Number 2 from the Lantau ferry port.
 Alternatively if you arrived on Lantau Island at the Tung Chung MTR Station, take bus number 23.
-Journey time on both busses can be lengthy.
+Journey time on both buses can be lengthy.
 The fastest (and most expensive) option is to travel by cable car from Tung Chung to Ngong Ping.
 The journey takes 25 minutes.
 Alternatively, consider joining an Organised Day Trip.

 MORE ON LANTAU ISLAND

-Day Trip to the Lantau Island Buddha - From our Tours & Activities pages
+Day Trip to the Lantau Island Buddha

 Lantau Island Hotels – Disneyland